 If the unit does not have an endorsed logo, use the name of the unit.
 Follow ASU writing style.

-The logo must be all white (no modified or full-color logos).
+The logo must be all white (#FFFFFF) (no modified or full-color logos).

 The endorsed logo alignment is to the left.

-Social media links, if included, follow these standards:
+Social media icons, if included, follow these standards:

 Image file names should be meaningful and can include keywords to benefit SEO.